25 Aug Why We Take Photos

 Here’s the reason why we take photos.

-Someone sent me an e-mail (with a photo) asking if there was any way to improve the “blurry” photo.
+Someone sent me an e-mail asking if there was any way to improve a “blurry” photo (which was included in the e-mail).

 I wrote back a few suggestions.